Easy Recipes with Port Wine

 Nutmeg to sprinkle the boiling wine

-Firm ripe Bosc or Portuguese Rocha Pear (as many as your guests)
+Firm-ripe Bosc or Portuguese Rocha Pear (as many as your guests)

 Optional: Ice cream, whipped cream, or mascarpone for serving